The Core Mandate: A New Digital Social Contract

 A Practical Guide for Parents & Guardians

 The Act is a powerful new tool, but proactive parenting remains your most effective strategy.
-Here's a more detailed approach:
+Here's a more detailed approach, with resources from the NSPCC.

 - Start the Conversation Early: Don't wait for a problem.
 For younger children, start with simple ideas like "some things online are not real" and "if you see anything that makes you feel sad or yucky, always tell me."
 For teenagers, conversations can be about online pressures, spotting misinformation, and healthy digital friendships.